tannerrj/crossfire-server-demographics/README.md

 ```

-Make sure to customize the `titles` array and `input_directory` to match your specific requirements.
-Save this script to a file (e.g., `generate_graph.sh`), make it executable using `chmod +x generate_graph.sh`, and then run it using `./generate_graph.sh`.
+If necessary, customize the `titles` array and `input_directory` to match your specific requirements.
+Save this script to a file (e.g., `player_cults.sh`), make it executable using `chmod +x player_cults.sh`, and then run it using `./player_cults.sh`.
 This script will create a CSV file with the results and generate a bar graph in PNG format named "bar_graph.png" based on the data in the CSV file.
 ## Screenshot